Table of Contents

-Go back and review the job offer.
-Each job you apply to is different, and you'll need to adapt the description of your activities and achievements to the position.
-Read the job ad in detail, and search for keywords.
-Ads usually contain what the company thinks is essential in a candidate.
+Go back and review the job description.
+Each job you apply to is different, and you'll need to adapt the description of your activities and achievements to the specific position you are seeking.
+Search for keywords in the job description.
+Ads usually describe what the company is looking for in a candidate via these keywords.

 Later, you will use the same keywords to write about your past roles.
-Think about any achievement related to the job requirements, and write it down.
-Using the same keywords will help you make clear that you have what the company is looking for when you create your resume.
+Think about any of your achievements related to the job requirements, and jot them down.
+Using the same keywords when you create your resume will help make clear that you have what the company is seeking in a candidate.

-There is a good chance your resume will be scanned by an Applicant Tracking System (ATS).
-The ATS automatically searches for keywords from the job description.
+There is a good chance your resume will be screened by an applicant tracking system (ATS).
+The ATS scans for keywords from the job description before an actual person looks at your resume.
 Resumes may be discarded at this step if they don't have enough of the required keywords, so make sure to include them.

 This section should include the essentials: your complete name, address, email, and phone number.

 It is not necessary to write your full address.
-Just add a general location, such as the city name.
-State ‘Willing to relocate’ if it applies to the position.
-Sometimes recruiters will reject your resume if they think you live too far to commute.
+Just include your city and state.
+Write "Willing to relocate" if it applies to the position.
+Sometimes recruiters will reject your resume if they think you live too far away to commute.

 For your phone number, a mobile number is preferable.
 This will make it easier for recruiters to contact you.
-Always use a professional email address, which should include your first name and last name but no nicknames.
+Always use a professional email address, which should include your first and last name but no nicknames or funny business.

-You can include a job title in this section if your current job title is to the same as the title of the position you are applying for.
-This will reinforce the message that you are who the recruiter is looking for.
+You can include a job title in this section if your current job title is the same as that of the position you are seeking.
+This will reinforce the message that you're who the recruiter is looking for.

-You can add a link to your professional website if you have one and to your LinkedIn account as well.
+Add a link to your professional website if you have one and to your LinkedIn profile as well.

-It is important to make a positive impact from the very beginning, so make sure this section has an impact.
+It is important to make a positive impression via your resume from the start, so make sure this section has an impact.
 Here you should underline the key points in your work history and focus on your most relevant achievements.